 Field Name Description Enter the user name by which this gateway authenticates the ACS.
 For example, many ACS platforms use "admin" or "tr069".
-Connection Request Password Enter the password by which this gateway will authenticate to the ACS. • (Optional) Enter the port number, e.g., "http://xxx.xxx.xxx.xxx:30005/" where the xxx values are specific WAN IP octet numbers.
-The default port value is 30005 . · This URL is set automatically and cannot be changed.
-It includes the request port number, e.g., http://10.101.40.115:30005/.
+Connection Request Password Enter the password by which this gateway will authenticate to the ACS.
+Connection Request Port Enter the port number assigned for connection requests.
+The default is 30005. · This URL is set automatically and cannot be changed.
+It includes the port number, e.g., http://10.101.40.115:30005/.